xinnian999/vue-form-craft/docs/en/extend.md

 # Extend Form Designer
-`vue-form-craft` provides some basic components, such as input, select, and radio.
+`form-magic` provides some basic components, such as input, select, and radio.

 However, sometimes these components may not fully meet our business needs.
-In such cases, we can consider extending the form designer of `vue-form-craft` with more draggable components to meet additional requirements and facilitate future use!
+In such cases, we can consider extending the form designer of `form-magic` with more draggable components to meet additional requirements and facilitate future use!

 ## How to Extend?

-Simply register `vue-form-craft` globally and pass in an `extendElements` configuration!
+Simply register `form-magic` globally and pass in an `extendElements` configuration!

 `extendElements` is an object!
 The component name serves as the key, and `FormElement` serves as the value!